RiverMagee/RiverMagee.github.io/site/src/index.md

 portfolio:
   subTitle: "MY RECENT WORK"
-  title: "Here are some examples of personal and professional projects I have worked on / collaberated with."
+  title: "Here are some examples of personal and professional projects I have worked on / collaborated with."
   seeAllbtn:
     link: "portfolio"
     text: "MORE WORKS"